TwoAnts/clipboard_server/readme.md

 Use WebSocket to sync with each other.

-# Use Case
+## Use Case

-When you want to copy some text crossing devices, you can use browser to open this page.
+When you want to copy some text crossing devices, you can use browser and open the page.

 Paste and send content, very simple.

-# Todo
+## Todo

 - [ ] Provide QR Code for the page URL
 - [ ] Build docker image